Datatouille/rl-workshop/README.md

     * Multi-step learning
     * Distributional RL
     * Noisy networks
-* Homework: Implement Rainbow and compare it to your last project
+* Take-home Challenges: Implement Rainbow and compare it to your last project

 ## Session 5 Policy Gradients
 *Continuous States and Actions*